beberlei/metrics/README.md

 This adds collectors to the Metrics registry.
-The functions are automatically included in the Bundle class so that in your code you can just start using the convenience functions.
+The functions are automatically included in the Bundle class so that in your code you can just start using the convenient functions.
 Metrics are also added as services:

 ```php
 <?php